iavr/drvq/README.md

 All tools are provided as very simple, script-like `.cpp` files of few lines of code each, with all low-level implementation hidden in corresponding `.hpp` or other included files.
 Each `.cpp` file has a `main()` function and generates a command-line executable that can be used as a stand-alone tool for a particular job, using a rich set of command-line options.

-On the other hand, its source code illustrates how the library can be used, e.g. to integrate in other programs.
+On the other hand, the source code illustrates how the library can be used, e.g. to integrate in other programs.
 One is welcome to tune the code beyond the options offered by the tools, including the data types used.
 This is straightforward because the implementation is using templates or type definitions where necessary.
-E.g. the type of all vector elements is defined as `float` at the very beginning of the `.cpp` file of each tool, and is template parameter `T` anywhere else in the library; and the type of different integer labels defined as `lab` and `pos` in [/src/search+/tree.hpp](/src/search+/tree.hpp).
+E.g. the type of all vector elements is defined as `float` at the very beginning of the `.cpp` file of each tool, and is template parameter `T` anywhere else in the library; and the type of different integer labels is defined as `lab` and `pos` in [/src/search+/tree.hpp](/src/search+/tree.hpp).

 The usage of each tool can be seen by option `-h` or `--help`, including a short description of each command-line option.
 Some additional documentation is provided below.
 In all cases, hard-coded defaults enable a "demo" operation on the sample data with no options given at all.